reincas/Lanthanide/README.md

    The Lanthanide package uses the keys `"H6/2"`, `"H6/4"`, and `"H6/6"` for radial parameters and angular matrices.

-The first order perturbations are interactions inside the 4f configuration, while second order perturbations take interactions with all other configuration into account.
+The first order perturbations are interactions inside the 4f configuration, while second order perturbations take interactions with all other configurations into account.
 They are treated by effective operators mathematically operating inside the 4f configuration.

 ## Installation